 But that is considered cheating – at least for the high accuracy fanatics – but let us cover the basics first.

 When the Swiss industry organized competitive events, pitting their timepieces against any other watches from anywhere in the world for accuracy – they were very confident to win.
 And they did.
 For many years.
 However – that pesky Japanese watch company kept on getting better and better every single year.
 Until they won the first 3 places.
-Guess what happened afterwards?
-Yes, correct, loosing is no fun, so the Swiss watch industry excluded non-swiss watch companies from participating and eventually the whole competition was retired.
+Guess what happened afterward?
+Yes, correct, losing is no fun, so the Swiss watch industry excluded non-swiss watch companies from participating, and eventually, the whole competition was retired.
 It sounds like sour losing to me.

 But Seiko wasn’t done yet.

 They knew a way to make watches even more precise.
-They put in a lot of dedication, research and development and eventually released the first Quartz watch.
+They put in a lot of dedication, research, and development and eventually released the first Quartz watch.
 This was an enormous shock for the Swiss Watch industry.
-Suddenly they had to fear becoming obsolete, redundant, missing the train, loosing out on the future of watchmaking.
-What followed was nearly the end of the Swiss Watch industry as every company, including Audemars Piaget, Patek Philippe, Rolex, Omega and all the others, raced to bring quartz watches on the market.
-But it was too late, the Japanese had an enormous head start and brought economies of scale in unheard quantities to the table.
-It took the Swiss Watch industry countless of bankruptcies and company closures before being rescued by the vision of a Lebanese born consultant and entrepreneur who nearly single handedly created the concept to save an entire industry from going under.
+Suddenly they had to fear becoming obsolete, redundant, missing the train, and losing out on the future of watchmaking.
+What followed was nearly the end of the Swiss Watch industry as every company, including Audemars Piaget, Patek Philippe, Rolex, Omega, and all the others, raced to bring quartz watches on the market.
+But it was too late, the Japanese had an enormous head start and bringing economies of scale in unheard quantities to the table.
+It took the Swiss Watch industry countless bankruptcies and company closures before being rescued by the vision of a Lebanese-born consultant and entrepreneur who nearly single-handedly created the concept to save an entire industry from going under.
 Today, his son leads the Swatch group with its many brands.

-So what what was this magic technology that brought the mighty Swiss watch industry to its knees?
+So what was this magic technology that brought the mighty Swiss watch industry to its knees?